chkp-rolandop/cloudguard-sns-s3/README.md

 # cloudguard-sns-s3

 This is a lambda function made to transfer SNS messages to s3.
+This was initially created to integrate CloudGuard Alerts into FireEye Helix SEIM.
+Helix already supports reading from S3 buckets and CloudGuard supports sending to SNS.

+### Helix use case:

+CloudGuard &rarr SNS &rarr Lambda &rarr S3 &rarr Helix SEIM

 ## Usage: